yoeriboven/website/resources/markdown/automate-your-php-security-updates.md

 ## Monitoring
 First we need to know when one of our installed packages has a vulnerability.
 For that I use [Laravel Health](https://spatie.be/docs/laravel-health/v1/introduction) and [Oh Dear](https://ohdear.app/).

 Laravel Health is a package that checks the status of your app every minute and notifies you when something is off.
-It ships with checks for disk space, CPU usage, database connectivity, and plenty more.
+It ships with checks for disk space, CPU usage, database connectivity, and many more.
 One of those checks looks for security advisories against the packages in your `composer.lock`.

 Hooked up to Oh Dear, I get pinged whenever a check fails.